First and second order semi-strong interaction in reaction-diffusion systems: Introduction

 \subsection{Relation to literature and models}

 A dichotomy in diffusion lengths occurs naturally when $U$ and $V$ of \eqref{e:rds} model densities of particles with strongly differing mobilities.
 Examples in which semi-strong interaction occurs include models from chemistry such as the Brusselator, the Gray-Scott model, and the Schnakenberg model, as well as the phenomenological Gierer-Meinhardt model for sea-shell patterns, and a phenomenological gas discharge model.
-See \cite{DoeKap,HeDoeKap1,KoErWe} and the references therein.
-For scalar $U$ and $V$, which is the predominant case in the literature, semi-strong interaction has been studied in \cite{DoeKap,DKP,KoWaWe1,KoWaWe2,WaSuRu, Rey}; an example with two-dimensional $U$ and scalar $V$ has been considered in \cite{HeDoeKap1, HDKP}.
+See \cite{DoeKap,HeDoeKap1,KoErWe}, respectively, and the references therein.
+For scalar $U$ and $V$, which is the predominant case in the literature, semi-strong interaction has been studied in \cite{DoeKap,DKP,KoWaWe1,KoWaWe2,WaSuRu, Rey}; an example with two-dimensional $U$ and scalar $V$ has been considered in \cite{DoeHeKap,HeDoeKap1, HDKP}.
 Single fronts have been considered in models with two-dimensional $V$ and scalar $U$ in \cite{Ike1,Ike2, Mill-ex, Mill-stab}.
 Semi-strong interaction is not restricted to reaction diffusion equations, but has also been studied in a nonlinear Schr\"odinger equation coupled to a temperature field \cite{MP08}.

-In a large number of models some diffusion coefficients are set to zero due to the scale separation.
-Examples are the famous FitzHugh-Nagumo equations for action potentials in nerve axons (see \cite{FHN}) and the Oregonator model for the Belousov-Zhabotinsky reaction (see \cite{oreg}).
-In these cases the interesting interfaces are not singular at $\eps=0$: they do not depend on both the large and the small scale of \eqref{e:rds}.
-In addition, the interfaces in these models usually move with nonzero speed $c$ in the limit $\eps=0$, and solve the ordinary differential equation in $x$ in the comoving space variable $x-ct$ when setting the time derivatives to zero.
+It is customary in modeling to set very small diffusion coefficients to zero; examples are the famous FitzHugh-Nagumo equations for action potentials in nerve axons (see \cite{FHN}) and the Oregonator model for the Belousov-Zhabotinsky reaction (see \cite{oreg}).
+This is justified in these cases, because the arising interfaces are not singular at $\eps=0$: they do not depend on both the large and the small scale of \eqref{e:rds}.
+In addition, the interfaces in these models move with nonzero speed $c$ in the limit $\eps=0$, and solve the ordinary differential equation in $x$ in the comoving space variable $x-ct$ when setting the time derivatives to zero.

 Essentially all previously studied interface motion in the semi-strong regime is second order in our notation.
-Partly as a result and partly as a motivation for the present study, in \cite{EhRaWo} the distinction of first and second order interaction has been analyzed in detail for the Schnakenberg model.
-In our language, \cite{Rey} studied first order interaction in the Gray-Scott model.
+The exeption is \cite{Rey}, where first order interaction in the Gray-Scott model was considered.
 See also \cite{MurOsi2}.
-But it has not been recognised as such and the connection and relation to second order semi-strong interaction has not been made -- the present paper fills this gap.
+However, it has not been recognised as such and the connection and relation to second order semi-strong interaction has not been made -- the present paper fills this gap.

 There is a fair amount of literature concerning stationary pulse and multi-pulse existence and stability in this context.
 See \cite{DoeKap, DoeHeKap, HeDoeKap1,Ike1,Ike2, KoErWe,KoWaWe,KoWaWe1,KoWaWe2,Mill-ex,Mill-stab,MurOsi,OsiSev} and the references therein.
 Additional time scale separation is considered for instance in \cite{ChenWard, KoErWe, KoWaWe1}.
 The existence of stationary pulse patterns in a semi-strong limit has been proven rigorously for a class of two-component systems in \cite{DoeKap} (and for special models in earlier work of these authors), and for a three-component model in \cite{DoeHeKap}.
 The arising equations of motion have been rigorously justified in a certain approximative sense and for special models in \cite{DKP, HDKP}, based on the renormalisation approach developed in \cite{Promislow}.